learnbyexample/Command-line-text-processing/gnu_grep.md

 * using file input to specify search terms
 * `-F` option will force matching strings literally(no regular expressions)
-* See also [Fastest way to find lines of a text file from another larger text file](https://stackoverflow.com/questions/42239179/fastest-way-to-find-lines-of-a-text-file-from-another-larger-text-file-in-bash) - read all answers
+* See also [stackoverflow - Fastest way to find lines of a text file from another larger text file](https://stackoverflow.com/questions/42239179/fastest-way-to-find-lines-of-a-text-file-from-another-larger-text-file-in-bash) - read all answers

 ```bash
 $ grep -if test_files/colors.txt poem.txt